radek-drw/Portfolio/NOTES.md

 ## Local Lambda Testing Flow

-- Lambda backend can be tested locally before deploying it to AWS.
+- Lambda backend can be tested locally before deploying it to AWS
-- A test script calls the Lambda handler directly with a mock event containing example form data.
+- A test script calls the handler with a sample event
 - The Lambda function processes the event as it would in production (validation, email sending, etc.).
 - The response includes statusCode and body, which can be inspected in the console.
-- This allows to catch errors early without deploying to Lambda.
+- This helps catch errors early, saving time and cloud costs
 - Benefits: saves build time, reduces cloud usage costs, and ensures backend logic works as expected before integration with the frontend.

 ## Cache DOM elements